ministryofjustice/security-guidance/suppliers/data-destruction-contract-clauses-long-format.md

 ---
 category: Data Destruction
-expires: 2019-03-15
+expires: 2019-12-31
 ---
-# Longform clause
+# Long format clause

-The current draft of the MOJ commodity longform data destruction clause.
+The current draft of the MOJ commodity long format data destruction clause.

 `Highlighted` words indicate potential requirement for contextual change, requirement of definition and so on.